Education & Resources

 Removal

-• Put on a pair of rubber gloves.
+• Put on your rubber gloves.

-• If using the tick removal tool, gently press the remover against your dog's skin near the tick.
-Slide the notch of the remover underneath the tick.
+• Gently press the tool against your dog’s skin near the tick.

 After Care

-• Wash your hands.
+• Wash your hands thoroughly.

 • Note the location and date you found the tick.